material-motion/material-motion/starmap/tech-tree.md

 # Tech tree

 Material Motion is a large project with many moving parts.
-The following chart breaks Material Motion into two overall deliverables: an MVP and a v1.
+The following chart outlines the Material Motion roadmap in the form of a tech tree.

-The MVP defines the minimally-viable implementation of a reactive motion architecture.

-v1 defines the core set of features required for an implementation to be considered shippable as a supported release.

 <embed id="tech-tree" src="{{ site.url }}/assets/tech-tree-features.svg" type="image/svg+xml" />